Serbia hero image

 • Adds Studenica and Žiča monasteries for pilgrimage, plus Niš heritage and service project.

-• Includes buffer day for leadership workshop or debrief in Belgrade.
+• Includes a buffer day for leadership workshop, donor meetings, or debrief in Belgrade.

 11 Days